-CIVE 550 Methods of Environmental Sampling and Analysis (3 crs) A course on sampling techniques and instrumental methods in environmental sciences; determination of pollutants in water, air, and soil; analytical techniques; adaptation of procedures to specific matrices; case studies.
-Prerequisite: CIVE 350 and CIVE 450.
+CIVE 550 Methods of Environmental Sampling and Analysis (3 crs)

+A course on sampling techniques and instrumental methods in environmental sciences; determination of pollutants in water, air and soil; analytical techniques and adaptation of procedures to specific matrices; case studies.
+Prerequisite: CIVE 350 and CIVE 450

-CIVE 553Water and Sewage Works Design(3 crs)A course that examines the design of water and wastewater schemes, including design reports and a literature search on the development of conventional treatment processes.
-Prerequisites: CIVE 350 and CIVE 450.
+CIVE 553 Water and Sewage Works Design

+A course that examines the design of water and water schemes, including design reports and a literature search on the development of conventional treatment processes.
+Prerequisite: CIVE 350and CIVE 450